Spawn: The Eternal

+Gameplay

+Spawn: The Eternal is a beat 'em up consisting of 15 maze-like levels.
+The player takes on the role of Al Simmons, a former assassin who, after getting murdered by an associate, makes a deal with Malebolgia, the devil from the Eight Sphere of Hell, to reviving him; he will be part of the Devil's Own Army and come back to Earth as the titular superhero.
+Spawn, to free himself from this fate, goes through three different time periods named Street, Savage and Medieval to get to Tower of Hell to defeat Malebolgia, changing his costume to suit the time period.

+In each stage, Spawn searches for and collects hints, tools, health, and keys to doors leading to other sections in a third-person adventure exploration mode a la Tomb Raider.
+Most of the stages consist of one large flat floor, with a small amount of large platform gaps and stairways to other floors.
+In the adventure mode, Spawn, with tank controls, can run and jump, with a punch-kick combination used for breaking through doors and crates among other obstacles.

+Spawn also fights opponents, including bosses that are also other established villains such as Overtkill, the Redeemer, Violator, Vandalizer and Vaporizer.
+In these instances, the game switches to a side-view fighting game mode a la Street Fighter, Tekken and Battle Arena Toshinden.
+This deviates from the tradition of other adventure games where enemies are fought in the same third-person item-collecting framework.
+The addition of exploration was also unusual for fighting games up to that point.
+Spawn only puts on his iconic cape and chains in the fighting mode, and can kick, punch, pull off combos of the two, rip off the opponent's arm and hit with it, and utilize magic Power Orbs he collects in the adventure mode, such as fireballs; however, he cannot jump.

+When played on a CD player, the disc plays a lengthy audio interview with Todd McFarlane.

 Development

 Development on the game began in early 1995 at Sony Interactive Studios America, who was known at the time for sport games and racing games such as Jet Moto and Twisted Metal.
 The game's original format was scrapped in 1996 so that it could be redesigned in the same style as the innovative Tomb Raider, leading to the development cycle being stretched out to two years.
 A release date was announced for August 1997 to be released around the same time the Spawn film was released in theaters, but pushed back to December due to further delays.

 All of the character animations were recorded at Sony's in-house motion capture studio in San Diego.

 During development, the team regularly sent unfinished copies of the game to Todd McFarlane and his right-hand man Terry Fitzgerald, who would review the game and provide feedback.